AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 3. Controller
 --------------

+- User actions on the Controller are now being logged to syslog and can be forwarded to integrated log services.

 - Support customize controller names.
 To customize, click "You controller name goes here" on the Controller console and start typing a new name.
 Hit return to save the name.

+- Support on demand backup of the Controller configuration to cloud storage.
+To configure, go to Settings -> Maintenance -> Backup & Restore -> Backup Now

 - Support multiple copies for Controller configuration file backup.
 You can choose to backup multiple copies of configuration file.
 To do so, go to Settings -> Maintenance -> Backup & Restore and select Multiple Backup.
 Up to 3 backup files are stored.
 You can select any one of them to restore.

+- Support migrating from AWS Marketplace Utility image to BYOL.
+For details, check out `this link. <http://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html>`_

 4. Modular Configuration
 -------------------------

 - Allow multiple subnets to be added for transitive peering.
 Multiple subnets separated by comma can be added once when configuring transitive peering.

+- Support the ability to delete all subnets at once in Join Function gatewway.

 5. Troubleshooting
 -------------------